 - A personal interview with each of the top finalists will be conducted as part of the selection procedure.

 - The program contemplates continued support of a student through four years of university study, conditional to the results and participation of the Scholar throughout the education.

 Qualifications for Award

-- Applications should be send as an attachment to firstname.lastname@example.org - Please download application form here.
+- Applications should be sent as an attachment to firstname.lastname@example.org - Please download application form here

 - Applicant must be a graduating high school senior or entering college freshman, or student to one of the following: Petroleum engineering, geosciences, Earth sciences or an offshore technology engineering related program at an accredited school.
 Proof must be submitted.